keithn/vsvimguide/README.md

 it binds [ and ] to resharpers goto previous and next method.
 By default, in vim, this is previous and next section which has little use within visual studio.

+it binds - and + to pageup and pagedown

 # VsVim Fundamentals